temporalio/documentation/docs/concepts/what-is-a-workflow-definition.md

 - Changing the duration of a Timer.
 - Changing the arguments to:
-  - Call to spawn an Activity Execution (local or nonlocal).
+  - The Activity Options in a call to spawn an Activity Execution (local or nonlocal).
-  - Call to spawn a Child Workflow Execution.
+  - The Child Workflow Options in a call to spawn a Child Workflow Execution.
   - Call to Signal an External Workflow Execution.

 #### Intrinsic non-deterministic logic